XingXie/xingxie.github.iobakup/_posts/2015-06-25-install-spark-cluster.md

 **SPARK_HOME** will be the place of the spark directory you install.

-4. tar -zxvf spark-1.2.2.tgz. you might need to install git before running the following command. go to the spark-1.2.2, then run
+4.*tar -zxvf spark-1.2.2.tgz.* you might need to install git before running the following command. go to the spark-1.2.2, then run

 ~~~ shell